Aleksandr Tvardovsky: Other works

+Tvardovskii received early success with his poem The Land of Muravia, which speaks about collectivization.

 Tvardovsky's World War II-themed poem, A House by the Road, was the basis for Valery Gavrilin's 1984 symphonic suite of the same name.

 In 1963, Tvardovsky published Tyorkin in the Other World, a satire on the everyday life in the Soviet Union and Stalinism.
 Tyorkin gets in hell for a short time and finds out that hell is a lot like everyday life in the Soviet Union.

+Tvardovskii's last work, By the Right of Memory, speaks about the trauma and guilt of his family's deportation as kulaks.

 Honouring

 A minor planet 3261 Tvardovskij discovered by Soviet astronomer Nikolai Stepanovich Chernykh in 1979 is named after him.

 A Russian crewed freighter, registered in the Cook Islands, is named after Tvardovsky.